 It is possible to have a healthy, safe - and attractive - yard and to protect water quality and supply at the same time.
 Follow this guide for natural landscape care and you can help keep your property, family, and watershed healthy.

 - By first determining the natural conditions of your property, you can choose plantings that are adapted to your soil, moisture levels, and amount of sunlight.
 This planning can reduce or eliminate the need for lime, fertilizers, and irrigation.

-- Have your soil tested for nutrient content and acidity (pH) at the University of Massachusetts Soil Testing Laboratory for under $10.
-Call 413-545-2311 or visit http://www.umass.edu/soiltest/ for more information and find out what your yard actually needs.
+- Have your soil tested for nutrient content and acidity (pH) at the University of Massachusetts Soil Testing Laboratory.
+Call 413-545-2311 or visit http://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory for more information and find out what your yard actually needs.

 - Determine which areas of your property tend to be dry or wet and which areas are sunny or shady.
 You may want to draw a simple map that describes the conditions on your property to help you plan your landscape and choose appropriate plantings.